xnumad/HabboSwfOpenSource/README.md

 -Sound setting bug fixed

--Rename all img and binary file correctly name (95%)
+-Rename all img and binary file correctly name (not 100%)

+-Raname +2000 function and var (based on the name air, possibility little error)